Pope Honorius IV

-Pope Honorius IV (c.
-1210 – 3 April 1287), born Giacomo Savelli, was head of the Catholic Church and ruler of the Papal States from 2 April 1285 to his death in 1287.
-During his pontificate he largely continued to pursue the pro-French political policy of his predecessor, Martin IV.
+Pope Honorius IV (born Giacomo Savelli; c.
+1210 — 3 April 1287) was head of the Catholic Church and ruler of the Papal States from 2 April 1285 to his death on 3 April 1287.
+His election followed the death of Pope Martin IV and was notable for its speed; he was chosen unanimously on the first ballot.
+Honorius IV's papacy occurred during a tumultuous period marked by political strife and conflict in Sicily, where he sought to navigate complex relationships with various rulers while maintaining papal authority.
+During his pontificate he continued to pursue the pro-French political policy of his predecessor.
+He is the most recent pope to take the pontifical name "Honorius" upon election, after his granduncle Pope Honorius III.

-Early career
+Early life and education

-Giacomo Savelli was born in Rome into the rich and influential family of the Savelli.
-His father was Luca Savelli, who died as Senator of Rome in 1266.
+Giacomo Savelli was born in Rome into the rich and influential Savelli family.
+His father, Luca Savelli, was a senator of Rome who died in 1266.
 His mother Joanna belonged to the Aldobrandeschi family.

-He studied at the University of Paris, and held a prebend and a canonry at the cathedral of Châlons-sur-Marne.
+Giacomo Savelli studied at the University of Paris, and held a prebend and a canonry at the cathedral of Châlons-sur-Marne.
 Later he obtained the benefice of rector at the church of Berton in the Diocese of Norwich in England, a nation he never visited.

+Career

-In 1261 he was created Cardinal Deacon of Santa Maria in Cosmedin by Pope Urban IV, who also appointed him papal prefect in Tuscany and captain of the papal army.
+In 1261, he was created Cardinal Deacon of Santa Maria in Cosmedin by Pope Urban IV, who also appointed him papal prefect in Tuscany and captain of the papal army.
 Cardinal Savelli pursued a diplomatic career.
 Pope Clement IV sent him and three other cardinals to invest Charles of Anjou as King of Sicily at Rome on 28 July 1265.
 After the long deadlocked vacancy in the papal see after the death of Clement IV, when the see of Rome was vacant for three years, he was one of the six cardinals who finally elected Pope Gregory X "by compromise" (a technical procedure) on 1 September 1271 in a conclave held at Viterbo because conditions in Rome were too turbulent.

 In 1274 he accompanied Gregory X to the Council of Lyon, where it was established that only four mendicant orders were to be tolerated: Dominicans, Franciscans, Augustinians and Carmelites.
 In July 1276, he was one of the three cardinals whom Pope Adrian V sent to Viterbo with instructions to treat with the German King, Rudolf I of Habsburg, concerning his imperial coronation at Rome and his future relations towards Charles of Anjou, whom papal policy supported.
 The death of Adrian V in the following month rendered the negotiations with Rudolf fruitless.

 Savelli became Protodeacon of the Sacred College in November 1277 and as such, he crowned Popes Nicholas III on 26 December 1277 and Martin IV on 23 March 1281.

 According to John Julius Norwich, he was the last pope to be married before ordination.